“Be kind to yourself; A self love comic”

 Feedback from the Judges:

-Stewart Katz 👏 Director, Innovation & New Product Launches at Verizon — Emoti-Con Judge
+👏 Director, Innovation & New Product Launches at Verizon — Emoti-Con Judge

 Excellent illustration!
 I love how the two figures are almost identical and therefore you get a sense of someone talking, and reassuring, themselves.
 I suggest setting this conversation is a larger content, where you get a fuller view of the rest of their life.

-Henry McKelvey 👏 Adjunct Professor, Computer Science at University of the Potomac — Emoti-Con Judge
+👏 Adjunct Professor at University of The Potomac — Emoti-Con Judge

 This app relays what I have often told my students, "Sometimes it's OK to not be OK".
 Keep up the good work!

-Peter Smith 👏 Senior Engineer at Studio MDHR — Emoti-Con Judge
+👏 Senior Engineer at Studio MDHR — Emoti-Con Judge

 First of all, you're a very talented artist!
 You draw very expressively--you capture a lot of emotion in just a few lines, which is tricky to do.
 You also have a strong eye for composition.
 I'm particularly impressed by the variety of layouts (closeups, wide panels, etc) on the second page.
 You clearly have studied comics closely and internalized how they work.
 (Have you ever read the book Understanding Comics by Scott McCloud?
 You might like it!)